-- In a large stove top pan (so the mushrooms are not crowded) add butter and freshly minced garlic.
-Add cremini mushrooms, sliced 1/8 of an inch thick, and cook (over medium-high heat) for 5-10 minutes, until they begin to brown and crisp.
+- In a large stovetop pan (so the mushrooms are not crowded), add butter and freshly minced garlic.
+Add the cremini mushrooms, sliced roughly 1/8 of an inch thick, and cook (over medium-high heat) for 5-10 minutes until they begin to brown and crisp.
 See the first picture below.

 - Already time to load on the toppings—done however you please.
 My method?
 Spread 3/4 of the sautéed mushrooms over the pizza dough, top with pizza mozzarella rounds, and finally, spread the remaining sautéed mushrooms and those uncooked ones that we’ve set aside.

 - Then into a 425-degree oven for 15 minutes until golden and bubbling.

 How to make homemade pizza dough

 When making pizza dough, I almost always use this recipe from Ricardo, which makes two 9-inch large pizzas.
 What’s great about this recipe?
 It’s fast and easy.
 The recipe calls for quick rise yeast and needs only 30 minutes to rise (although I will let it rise for an hour or more if I have extra time).
 To speed up the rising, place the covered dough to rest in your oven and use the bread poof option (if available).
 Otherwise, tuck your dough into a microwave with a steaming mug of boiling water.
 This will create a warm environment for your pizza dough to rise.